remygatins/BlackSeaBass_project/practice_data_analysis.md

 Drag and drop the fastq files from home to scratch.

-**Tip**: Bookmark these folders to make it easier to find them from Globus > Bookmarks list (left side panel).
+**Tip**: Bookmark these folders to make it easier to find them in the future in Globus > Bookmarks list (left side panel).

-# 4. Use Ddocent pipeline on Discovery
+# 4. Use dDocent pipeline on Discovery

 > Note: Here we are assuming that the barcoding and adapters are already stripped off for this specific practice dataset.
 Since it was a ddRAD library prep, we should be left with the DNA sequence of interest and the overhang sequence corresponding to the recognition sequence where the enzymes attached.
 In this study, the two enzymes they used were EcoRI and MspI.
 “EcoRI is a restriction enzyme that creates 4 nucleotide sticky ends with 5' end overhangs of AATT.
 The nucleic acid recognition sequence where the enzyme cuts is G/AATTC, which has a palindromic, complementary sequence of CTTAA/G. The / in the sequence indicates which phosphodiester bond the enzyme will break in the DNA molecule.”
 MspI overhang sequence is C/CGG and the palindromic complementary sequence is GGC/C.